 It’s winter and dry skin is prevalent, especially if you live in a drier climate like California.
 Often times lotions, oils and exfoliation do the trick for our skin, but this is not always the case for our scalp.
-In fact, sometimes it takes dietary intervention to improve the problem.
 Yes, dry scalp and dandruff can be quite tough to remedy, especially if part of the problem entails product build-up from shampoos, conditioners and haircare products.
 Moreover, there are plenty of products on the market that claim they can clear up pesky flakes, but coming from someone who has tried them all…they don’t always work.
-This brings me to a home remedy (yes, DIY!)
-I recently tried out, which has done wonders for my own dandruff dilemma.
+In fact, sometimes it takes dietary intervention to improve the problem.
+This brings me to a home remedy (yes, a DIY scalp scrub), which has done wonders for my dandruff dilemma.
 The best part about this DIY recipe is it’s super easy to whip up and you probably already have the ingredients in your cupboard.
 Before you spend lots of money on yet another dandruff shampoo or scalp oil, try out this DIY scalp scrub…you won’t regret it!

 Why Do We Get Dandruff?